How to crop images and videos with FFmpeg

 -i input.mp4

-: Specifies the input video file.-vf "crop=1280:720:0:0"
+specifies the input video.-vf "crop=1280:720:0:0"

-: Crops the video to 1280x720 starting from the top-left corner.output.mp4
+crops the video to 1280x720 pixels from the top-left corner.output.mp4

-: The name of the output video file.
+is the output file.

 Dynamic cropping based on input dimensions

-You can also use expressions to crop relative to the input video's dimensions.
+For more flexibility, you can use expressions to automatically crop relative to the input video dimensions.
+For instance, to crop the central square of a video:

-ffmpeg -i input.mp4 -vf "crop='min(in_w\,in_h)':'min(in_w\,in_h)':(in_w - min(in_w\,in_h))/2:(in_h - min(in_w\,in_h))/2" output.mp4
+ffmpeg -i input.mp4 -vf "crop='min(in_w\,in_h)':'min(in_w\,in_h)':(in_w-min(in_w\,in_h))/2:(in_h-min(in_w\,in_h))/2" output.mp4

 in_w